dnnis/uni-C-Analyser/README.md

 The goal is to make functioning Syntax and Word analyser of a version of the programming language C, Uni-C.

 #### What is Uni-C?
-Uni-C is an implementation of the C programming language to be used on university projects.
+Uni-C is an implementation of the C programming language to be used in university projects.

 Uni-C strips some things off of C to make it easier to make a compiler for educational purposes.